matkl/hearthstone-deckbuilder/README.md

 Serve ``dist/`` from your web server.

-## Compilation
+## Building

-Only needed for development.
+Only needed for development:

 ```
 bower install